Kevin Garnett: Brooklyn Nets (2013–2015)

 On June 27, 2013, the day of the NBA draft, the Boston Celtics and the Brooklyn Nets reached a deal to trade Garnett, Paul Pierce, and Jason Terry for future first-round picks in the 2014, 2016, and 2018 drafts, as well as Kris Humphries, Gerald Wallace, Kris Joseph, MarShon Brooks, and Keith Bogans.
 Two of the Celtics' picks eventually became future All-Stars Jaylen Brown and Jayson Tatum.
 The deal was finally completed on July 12 with Brooklyn also receiving D. J. White.
-Garnett chose to wear number 2 to honor his former Minnesota Timberwolves teammate Malik Sealy.
+Garnett chose to wear number 2 to honor his deceased former Minnesota Timberwolves teammate Malik Sealy.

 On December 13, 2013, Garnett surpassed 14,000 career rebounds, becoming only the tenth player in NBA history to do so.
 In reaching the milestone, Garnett also joined Kareem Abdul-Jabbar and Karl Malone as the only players to reach 25,000 points, 14,000 rebounds, and 5,000 assists.
 He reached the milestone in the third quarter of a 103–99 road loss to the Detroit Pistons.
 The Nets cherished Garnett's leadership and passion.
 Despite boasting a starting line-up of Deron Williams, Joe Johnson, Brook Lopez, Paul Pierce, and Garnett, the Nets were unable to advance past the second round of the playoffs, while Garnett finished his 19th NBA season with career low averages of 6.5 points and 6.6 rebounds per game.

 On November 1, 2014, Garnett had arguably his best game for the Nets as he recorded 18 points and 14 rebounds in 35 minutes of action in the Nets' 102–90 win over the Detroit Pistons.
 Six days later, he recorded five rebounds in a 110–99 win over the New York Knicks and by doing so, passed Walt Bellamy for ninth place on the all-time rebounding list.